Bernullys/cs50_sql/README.md

                 )
                 SELECT "year" ROUND(AVG("rating"), 2) AS "rating" FROM "average_book_ratings"
                 GROUP BY "year";

+            We can use CTE for readiability.
+It's a better way for Subqueries.
+            We can create more than 1 CTE like:

+                WITH "cte_name1" AS (
+                    all the queries
+                ),
+                "cte_name2" AS (
+                    all the others queries
+                )
+                SELECT *
+                FROM "cte_name1"
+                JOIN "cte_name2" ON "cte_name1"."some_id" = "cte_name2"."some_id";

+            Another thing we can do is set the alias of the CTE columns between parenthisis after the CTE name:

+                WITH "cte_example" ("Gender", "Salary") AS (
+                    SELECT COUNT("gender"), AVG("salary)
+                    ...
+                )
+                ...

+                This will named the colums of the output.

         Partioning:
             With the same approach as simplifying and aggregating but to our conviniance we can partion tables